Services for Faculty and Staff

 Customized Course Instruction

 Faculty in all disciplines are encouraged to email the library director about customized library presentations specific to their courses.
 These sessions, usually one class period, allow students to learn more about some of the resources directly related to their course work.
 These sessions are most effective as tie-ins to assignments such as term papers, poster sessions, speeches, group projects, integrated studies, and First Year Experience activities.
-We have a fully-equipped classroom within the library for these sessions; it seats 20 comfortably and can accommodate up to 25.
-Larger classes will be divided.
+We have a fully-equipped classroom within the library for these sessions; it seats 20 comfortably and can accommodate up to 40.
+Larger classes may be divided.